 Q. Do I get a discount on the tunnel fee if I have a Golden-Age/Access Passport?

 A. No. There is no discount for Golden Age or Golden Eagle Passport holders.

 Q. What are the size limits for an oversized vehicle?

-A. Any vehicle that is 11 feet 4 inches high or higher and 7 feet 10 inches wide or wider needs an escort.
+A. Any vehicle that is 11 feet 4 inches high or higher and 7 feet 10 inches wide or wider needs the one-way traffic control service.
 Any vehicle 13 feet high or higher cannot pass through the tunnel.

 Length restrictions are 40 feet for a single vehicle and 50 feet for any vehicle combination.

-This information is also listed on the back page of the 2010-11 Zion Winter Map and Guide.
-Visitors must pay for the escort at the entrance stations - not at the tunnel.
+This information is also listed on the back page of the Park Newspaper.
+Visitors must pay for the one-way traffic control service at the entrance stations - not at the tunnel.